 “Mission: Penn State College of Medicine is committed to enhancing the quality of life through improved health, the professional preparation of those who will serve the health needs of others, and the discovery of knowledge that will benefit all.”

-Use a recent experience that has a clearly positive outcome as a direct result of your team work.
+Use a recent experience that has a clearly positive outcome as a direct result of your teamwork.
 You can use anything from team sport accomplishments to research publications.
-Many different situations could potentially work as a response for this essay as long as you focus on the team aspects of your success.
+Many different situations could potentially work as a response as long as you focus on the team and collaborative aspects of your success.